strategy-coach/workspaces-host/README.md

 available.

 ## Roadmap

 - [ ] Integrate [Lefthook Git hooks manager](https://lefthook.dev/) with default
       `brew` installation and standard `lefthook.yml` locations in repos.
-- [ ] Integrate [SyncThing](https://syncthing.net/) or rclone sync'ing for sensitive
-      files that users edit (such as `chezmoi.toml`).
-Shahid started the `dot_strategy-coach/executable_rclone-sensitive.ts` file and it needs to
-      be switched to SyncThing or finalized with rclone for safe and secure operation.
 - [ ] Integrate CLI-based LLM tools and utilities such as Claude Code, [llm](https://llm.datasette.io/en/stable/) ([Formulae](https://formulae.brew.sh/formula/llm#default)) and OpenAI OSS